Ac6Embedded/vscode-zephyr-workbench-docs/docs/tutorials/frdm-mcxn947.md

 * J-Link - https://www.segger.com/downloads/jlink/
 * pyOCD

 pyOCD is provided with Zephyr Workbench, unlike LinkServer or J-Link.
+If LinkServer or J-Link are installed into their default destination, Zephyr Workbench can automatically detect the executable.
+Otherwise, either edit the PATH environment variable to with the path to the executable or inform the runner path in the **Debug Manager**.

 Connect your machine with the FRDM-MCXN947 on the USB-C MCU Link port.

 * Open the "Debug Manager"
 * Select the `blinky` application (The page takes several second to auto-complete)
 * Select `LinkServer` as runner ("Runner executable found" should be displayed if the probe software is installed on your system)
+* If the runner is not found, enter the path to it executable.

 ![Debug configuration](/img/tutorials/frdm-mcxn947/zw_debug_config.gif)

+* Click on "Apply" to save the debug configuration.
+* Click on "Debug" to start the debug session.